You have probably heard a lot more people talking about whitelisting from non-branded and influencer pages lately.

 When we talk about "whitelisting UGC," we are usually combining two ideas:

-- It looks like something they would naturally post on TikTok or Reels.
+- UGC - A creator films performance-focused content for your brand.
+It looks like something they would naturally post on TikTok or Reels.

-- You also get access to run it from the creator’s page as if they posted it themselves.
+- Whitelisting - You do not just run that UGC from your brand page.
+You also get access to run it from the creator's page as if they posted it themselves.

 If you've seen any of my content on the Marketing Mindset Podcast or socials related to UGC, then you likely know the one thing I feel very strongly about: usage rights for UGC content are unrealistic to expect.
 Someone somewhere created a UGC course that pushed the idea of charging perpetual usage rights to run UGC content from the brand's page, and it stuck for a few years.
 But it looks like we are at the tail end of that trend and are transitioning into a new offer that is mutually beneficial for the creator and the brand.

 In large, most UGC creators have not previously offered whitelisting as a service.
 It was more of an opportunity in the influencer space.
 But as more brands and agencies begin to see positive results from it, I believe we will see an increase in creators pushing for whitelisting top-performing ads on a 30, 60, or 90-day rate.
+There is a great opportunity for creators to add this as a service provided on their UGC portfolio.

 How Whitelisting Helps Unlock New Audiences